 There are potentially a number of social, environmental and economic consequences of this approach.
 It is clear that if growth needs are not met it is unlikely that the Development Plans of either authority will be found sound by an Inspector.
-Without up-to-date Development Plans it would create a great deal of uncertainty and potentially lead to greater pressures on affordable housing, increased prices for market housing and 'planning by appeal'.
-It is quite clear that this approach is unlikely to lead to the most sustainable form of development.
+Without up-to-date Development Plans it would create a great deal of uncertainty and potentially lead to greater pressures on affordable housing, increased prices for market housing and planning by appeal appeal to the third this approach is unlikely to lead to the most sustainable form of development.